Although we have written about this before, we’re asked all the time. Why aviation marketing?

 But I had never considered the possibility of sitting in the front office of an airplane until I was in my 30s.

 And he doesn’t think anything is too crazy or impossible.
 Some things just requires planning to do crazy things in the safest possible way.

 I like this aspect of his personality.
 He brings that mindset to skiing, scuba diving, international adventures, motorcycle trips, and any of the other things we do.

 And of course, it rubbed off on me, and I had to get my Private Pilot Rating soon after.

 (Actually, John picked it up and I met him halfway to Salt Lake, but more on that later.)

-So, we leased the plane to a flight school and I flew it as much and as often as my schedule would allow.
+So, we leased the plane to a flight school.
+I flew it as much and as often as my schedule would allow.

 We LOVED that plane!

-As it turned out, we later had to sell the plane to finance our company, but again, that comes later in the story. . .
+As it turned out, we later had to sell the plane to finance our company.
+But, I’m getting ahead of the story. . .

 is where things happen – nothing happens till somebody sells something, and marketing is the solution to nearly any problem.